darklynx/request-baskets/README.md

 Any other kind of storages or databases (e.g. MySQL, MongoDb) to keep collected data can be introduced by implementing following interfaces: `BasketsDatabase` and `Basket`

-### PostgreSQL
+### PostgreSQL database

 The first attempt to implement SQL database storage for Request Baskets service is now available for evaluation.
-Even though the logic to organize the data within SQL database is written in the generic SQL dialect, the code make use of parametrized queries which do not have a standard way to express [parameter placeholders](http://go-database-sql.org/prepared.html#parameter-placeholder-syntax).
+Even though the logic to organize the data within SQL database is written in the generic SQL dialect, the code make use of parametrized SQL queries that unfortunately do not have standard to express [parameter placeholders](http://go-database-sql.org/prepared.html#parameter-placeholder-syntax) across different databases.

 Current implementation is based on PostgreSQL syntax.
-So running Request Baskets service with [PostgreSQL database](https://www.postgresql.org/) as a storage is fully supported.
+So running Request Baskets service with [PostgreSQL database](https://www.postgresql.org) as a storage is fully supported.

-To start the service with PostgreSQL database run:
+Use following example to start the Request Baskets service with PostgreSQL database:

 ```bash
 $ request-baskets -db sql -conn "postgres://rbaskets:pwd@localhost/baskets?sslmode=disable"